Investors With Substantial Losses Have Opportunity to Lead the Athira Pharma, Inc. Class Action Lawsuit

-ATHA INVESTOR ALERT Investors With Substantial Losses Have Opportunity to Lead the Athira Pharma, Inc. Class Action Lawsuit
+ATHA DEADLINE Investors With Substantial Losses Have Opportunity to Lead the Athira Pharma, Inc. Class Action Lawsuit

 Robbins Geller Rudman & Dowd LLP announces that purchasers of Athira Pharma, Inc. (NASDAQ: ATHA) securities between September 18, 2020 and June 17, 2021, inclusive (the “Class Period”) have until August 24, 2021 to seek appointment as lead plaintiff in the Athira Pharma class action lawsuit.
+The Athira Pharma class action lawsuit charges Athira Pharma and its CEO with violations of the Securities Exchange Act of 1934.
 The Athira Pharma class action lawsuit (Wang v.
-Athira Pharma, Inc., No. 21-cv-00861) was commenced on June 25, 2021 in the Western District of Washington and charges Athira Pharma and its CEO with violations of the Securities Exchange Act of 1934.
+Athira Pharma, Inc., No. 21-cv-00861) was commenced on June 25, 2021 in the Western District of Washington and is assigned to Judge Thomas S. Zilly.
 Two similar lawsuits – Jawandha v.
 Athira Pharma, Inc., No. 21-cv-00862, and Slyne v.
 Athira Pharma, Inc., No. 21-cv-00864 – are also pending in the Western District of Washington.

 If you suffered substantial losses and wish to serve as lead plaintiff of the Athira Pharma class action lawsuit, please provide your information by clicking here.
 You can also contact attorney J.C.
 Sanchez of Robbins Geller by calling 800/449-4900 or via e-mail at jsanchez@rgrdlaw.com.
 Lead plaintiff motions for the Athira Pharma class action lawsuit must be filed with the court no later than August 24, 2021.